jasonbraganza/rl/rlcc/RL-CC-Scratch-Notes.md

-Working on Set Comprehension exercises today.
+Working on Comprehension exercises today.

 ## Reflections and Experience